OpenMarine/MacArthur-HAT-docs/docs/seatalk.md

 # Seatalk<sup>1</sup> - input

+!!! important
+    The new Raspberry Pi model 5 introduced big hardware changes that caused the libraries used to get data from Seatalk<sup>1</sup>  to stop working.
+This forces us to create new libraries valid for all Raspberry Pi models which is not a trivial task and will take some time.

+    The content of this chapter only refers to [OpenPlotter v3](https://openplotter.readthedocs.io/3.x.x/) running on a Raspberry Pi model 4.
+We will add the necessary tools to [OpenPlotter v4](https://openplotter.readthedocs.io/4.x.x/) as soon as possible.

 Seatalk<sup>1</sup> is an old and outdated communication protocol, but it is still quite present on many boats.
 The Seatalk<sup>1</sup> bus has 3 wires: **black** for GND, **yellow** for data, and **red** for power.

 ## Wiring with power module